 Analysing what the competition is doing can be very useful, but remember that each website is different and what works for one may be detrimental to another.

 Therefore, we strongly recommend regular testing for strengths and areas for improvement For example, A/B tests, user surveys or heat maps.

 And finally, remember: you are not addressing Google, you are addressing the user.
-If you take care of all these aspects and manage to optimise the user experience, Google will reward you with top positions in the SERPs.
-Need customised help for your website?
+If you take care of all these aspects and manage to optimize the user experience, Google will reward you with top positions in the SERPs.
+Need customized help for your website?
 Contact us!